Pentracchiano/DistributedProgrammingLHobby/docs-src/markdown/interfaces/websockets.md

 #### Host related error

-##### The client is an host of a match but the match he wants to join is another one:
+##### The client requested to be an host of a match different from the one already hosted:

 ```json
 {"error": "trying to join a match as host which you did not start", "code": 8}